arashikou/exper3-2014/README.md

 1. I used the AS3 version of Flixel to make one of the few other games I ever created, so I am familiar with its interface.
 1. HaxeFlixel has a low boilerplate cost to starting up a new project, which is something I'll be doing four times.
 1. HaxeFlixel has an API that elides just the right amount of work for what I want to do.
 It provides the essentials of windowing, audio, input, and sprite-based rendering, and then it gets out of the way.
 This means I can write four very different 2D games on the same framework.
-1. HaxeFlixel isn't _over_engineered for the kind of simple, 2D games I'm making, so I won't be fighting needless abstractions or be waylaid by working around features I don't even want to use.
+1. HaxeFlixel isn't _over_-engineered for the kind of simple, 2D games I'm making, so I won't be fighting needless abstractions or be waylaid by working around features I don't even want to use.
 1. I'm still a coder at heart, and that means I like working with source code instead of a GUI.
 EXPER3 is not the time to try to change this.

 This does pose some amount of risk.
 Although I've used many languages like Haxe, I've never written a large project in Haxe itself.